nils-werner/raspi-dashboard/README.md

     makepkg -si

+and reboot.

 Customization
 -------------

     /home/display/.xinitrc

-contains a line `qutebrowser http://www.google.com/`.
+contains a line `qutebrowser https://www.google.com/`.
 The URL in this line will be loaded by the browser upon booting.
 Insert your URL here.

 Readonly filesystem
 -------------------